Try Transformer for Snowflake

 For the Table property, click the Select

-Also notice how the table name becomes the name of the origin.
+Also notice that the table name becomes the name of the origin.

 We want to read all data in the table, so no other properties are needed.